-Romanian chocolate cake or prajitura Boema, an incredible triple chocolate cake soaked in caramel syrup and topped with ganache and cream, a must-have recipe for all chocolate lovers.
+Romanian chocolate cake, or prajitura Boema, is an incredible triple chocolate cake soaked in caramel syrup and topped with ganache and cream.
+It is a must-have recipe for all chocolate lovers.

 You will not believe this cake!
-A chocolate heaven, I suppose.
+Chocolate heaven, I suppose.

-Triple chocolate: the base made with cocoa, a rich glaze to cover the cake and a decadent ganache topping.
-And to increase the calorie number some nice whipped heavy cream on top.
+Triple chocolate: The base is made with cocoa, a rich glaze covers the cake, and a decadent ganache topping.
+Some nice whipped heavy cream is added on top to increase the calories.

 What is Boema?

-You should not miss these other chocolate cakes either: the Hazelnut Chocolate Banana Cake, the Chocolate Cheesecake, or the Flourless Chocolate Cake.
+You should not miss these other chocolate cakes either: the Hazelnut Chocolate Banana Cake, the Chocolate Cheesecake, or the Almond Chocolate Bundt Cake.

 Ingredients

-- When posting a chocolate cake or dessert on the blog, I always recommend using the best chocolate you can afford, the one sort that you enjoy eating as it is and not some cheap baking kind.
-I feel that if a recipe contains so much chocolate, its quality does matter.
+Chocolate: When posting a chocolate cake or dessert on the blog, I always suggest using the best chocolate you can afford, the kind you like to eat by itself, not cheap baking chocolate.
+If a recipe uses a lot of chocolate, the quality is important.

-- Cream stabilizer is not always necessary, you will have to decide yourself if the whipped cream is stable enough or not.
+Cream stabilizer: The cream stabilizer is not always necessary; you will have to decide for yourself whether the whipped cream is stable enough.

-- Cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
-In this case you will mix 2 teaspoons icing sugar with 2 teaspoon cornstarch and use exactly as described in the recipe.
+- The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
+In this case, you will mix 2 teaspoons icing sugar with 2 teaspoons cornstarch and use exactly as described in the recipe.

 Tips

 I would say that this is really a cake to impress.
-So, if you are planning a fancy birthday party or just want to treat yourself with the moistest, most delicious Romanian cake, give Boema a try, you will love it!
+So, if you are planning a fancy birthday party or want to treat yourself to the moistest, most delicious Romanian cake, try Boema; you will love it!

-And please use a digital kitchen scale, it guarantees for best results!
-(Amazon affiliate link).
+Please use a digital kitchen scale; it guarantees for best results!
+(Amazon affiliate link opens in a new tab).

-- The base, the ganache and the syrup all need time to get completely cool before assembling the cake, so make them in time.
+The base, ganache, and syrup all need time to cool completely before assembling the cake, so making them in time a day in advance is great.

-- In this case, let the base cool completely on a wire rack, wrap it in foil to prevent it from drying out, and leave it on the counter until needed.
+In this case, let the cake base cool completely on a wire rack, wrap it in foil to prevent drying, and leave it on the counter until needed.

-- Once you've made the ganache, place a piece of cling film/plastic wrap on top to prevent it from forming a skin.
-Once cool, keep refrigerated, but remove from the fridge about one hour before using it.
+Once you've made the ganache, place a piece of cling film/plastic wrap on top to prevent it from forming a skin.
+Once cool, keep it refrigerated, but remove it from the fridge about one hour before using it.

 Romanian Chocolate Cake - Boema